 Low Self-Esteem or Depression

 Do you go around telling yourself that you are as worthless as secondhand Kleenex?
-The danger, if you do, is that this could turn into one of those famous self-fulfilling prophecies, and if you aren’t already a marginal citizen, you soon will be.
+The danger, if you do, is that this could turn into one of those famous self-fulfilling prophecies, and if you aren't already a marginal citizen, you soon will be.
 What you need is a dog that will make you feel as if you are the most important, wonderful, resourceful, provident person in the whole wide world.
 In short, a Labrador retriever.
-This breed started out its career pulling hawsers in frigid North Atlantic ports and graduated to retrieving dead ducks for the price of a few pats and the occasional “good dog.”
+This breed started out its career pulling hawsers in frigid North Atlantic ports and graduated to retrieving dead ducks for the price of a few pats and the occasional "good dog."
 But the Lab would, in fact, do the work for free.
-He loves you--adores you--this much.
-There is a reason, after all, why the Lab is America’s most popular breed.
-Get a Lab and you don’t just have a friend; you’ve got a full-time fan club.
+He loves you–adores you–this much.
+There is a reason, after all, why the Lab is America's most popular breed.
+Get a Lab and you don't just have a friend; you've got a full-time fan club.
 For more on adopting a dog, check out these 10 Things You Need to Know Before Adopting a Shelter Dog.

 Anxiety or Phobia